oroinc/documentation/user/back-office/activities/conversations/index.rst

 Manage Conversations in the Back-Office
 =======================================

+.. note:: The conversations feature is available as of OroCommerce version 6.0.4 as a |Conversations extension|, which you can download from the Oro Extensions Store.
+Next, use the composer to :ref:`install it on your application <cookbook-extensions-composer>`.

 Oro provides a conversation tool designed for communication both within the back-office and storefront environments.
 This tool enables communication between back-office users and customer users, creating a cohesive and integrated environment for all stakeholders.

 Each conversation consists of a set of messages that can be sent by back-office users and :ref:`customer users <storefront-guide--conversations>`.